VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

 # Open Knowledge Graph on Clinical Trials

-VaidhyaMegha is planning to build an open knowledge graph on clinical trials, comprising
+VaidhyaMegha is building an open [knowledge graph]([knowledge graph](https://arxiv.org/pdf/2003.02320.pdf)) on clinical trials, comprising

 - Clinical trial ids from across the globe
 - MeSH ids for